MennaElhawagy/habit_tracker/user_stories.md

 _As a user, I want to delete existing habits so that I can keep my habits up to date._
 **Acceptance Criteria:**
 1. Each habit has a delete option.
-2. Delete requires confirmation.
-3. On delete, the habit is removed from the list.
+2. On delete, the habit is removed from the list.
 **Priority:** Medium
 **Story Points:** 2
 **Notes:**